- Penguins are all carnivores.

 While the bulk of a wild penguins diet consists of fresh live fish and seafood, swallowed whole, a penguin in captivity will usually be fed dead and often frozen fish, supplemented with sliced pieces of fish.
 This is done not only for cost reasons, but also to maintain diet consistency.

-A Complete List of Food a Penguin Eats
+A Complete List of the Foods a Penguin Eats

 - Small fish, including anchovies , sardines , sprats, cod and mullet make up the bulk of most penguin species’ diet.